PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 One could use an alias for `scr` instead of a symbolic link but the symbolic link is in general the better choice.
 For instance, it allows for tab completion so you can easily `cd` into a subdirectory (e.g., `cd /scr/data`).
 Symbolic links can also be used in paths when `scp` is used to transfer files.
 One advantage of the alias is that is could be ran from any working directory.

-Consider adding the alias below so that symbolic links are always resolved (i.e., `pwd` gives `/scratch/gpfs/ACHURCH/aturing` instead of `/home/aturing/scr` in the example above):
+Consider adding the option below in `.bashrc` so that symbolic links are always resolved (i.e., `pwd` gives `/scratch/gpfs/ACHURCH/aturing` instead of `/home/aturing/scr` in the example above):

 ```
-alias pwd='pwd -P'
+set -o physical      # cd and pwd will follow physical paths
 ```

 ## /projects (large clusters only, i.e., not adroit)